Japanese Words to Avoid on Your Business Trip to Japan

 The Japanese value business cards, so make sure to go prepared with a stack!
 There will almost always be a ritual of exchanging business cards at the beginning of any meeting.

 Japanese businessmen aren’t only all work and no pleasure.
-Most company workers frequently go drinking in bars after work during the week.
-This is a way to blow of steam from a long day and to bond with coworkers.
+Most company workers frequently go for a drink after work during the week.
+This is a way to blow off steam from a long day and to bond with coworkers.
 If you are invited along to a drinking session, enjoy responsibly!